 Aside from deciding on tile size, another lesser known trick is knowing the texture.
 The texture of your tile will also play a role in the way in which you maintain it.
 Rougher textures that have crevices will require a deep scrubbing more often than polished, flat surfaces.
 Be wary of your time before committing.

 CHOOSE THE RIGHT MATERIAL

 When it comes to choosing shower tiles, material should be considered a priority alongside all other things discussed above.
 So, how exactly do you decide what is the best tiles for shower?
 You pay attention to both the walls and floors.
 Here’s the rundown for each:

-Shower wall tile has a bit more leniency than floor tile.
-The reason being, it doesn’t matter much is it’s slip resistant since you aren’t on it!
-With that, the sky is really the limit and finalizing your choice really comes down to personal taste.
+Shower wall tile has a bit more leniency than floor tile because, slip resistance is not a concern.
+With that, the sky is really the limit, and finalizing your choice really comes down to personal taste.
 There are glass mosaics which add a nice reflection and lightness to the overall design since the water will bounce off them naturally.
 Then, there’s the option to use large format tiles that cover more surface area with seemingly no grout lines.
 Get in the know on all the tile types on the market today.

 Shower floors have a few more restrictions that you need to know.
 First off, when it comes to the shower, the area can get slippery.
-As such, you’ll want to choose tile that is slip resistant so that when you’re getting your scrub on, you don’t have to worry about losing your footing.
+For this reason, you’ll want to choose a tile that is slip-resistant so that when you’re getting your scrub on, you don’t have to worry about losing your footing.
 We highly suggest using either a mosaic porcelain ceramic that has a lot of grout lines for traction or choosing a textured large format tile that will provide grip when you’re standing.